markboots/peg-ui/README.md

 peg-ui
 ======

-web UI for the PEG grating efficiency calculator
+Web UI for the PEG grating efficiency calculator